The Dispute Resolution Review: Ukraine

 Bankruptcy proceedings are governed by the Bankruptcy Code of Ukraine.

 Each lawsuit should be filed with a proper court following the procedural rules of territorial and subject matter jurisdiction.
 Choice of court clauses in favour of a particular Ukrainian court are not yet enforceable in Ukraine.
 At the same time, the general submission to the jurisdiction of Ukrainian courts in a contract with one or several non-Ukrainian parties confers jurisdiction to the competent Ukrainian court.

 The general courts have jurisdiction over civil cases.
 These usually concern disputes between private individuals or disputes between a company and a private individual.
-Commercial courts handle commercial cases – that is, disputes between companies arising out of business contracts, corporate disputes, bankruptcy proceedings, etc. In relation to administrative courts, their jurisdiction covers claims against state bodies and public officials.
+Commercial courts handle commercial cases – that is, disputes between companies arising out of, inter alia, business contracts, corporate disputes or bankruptcy proceedings.
+In relation to administrative courts, their jurisdiction covers claims against state bodies and public officials.

 The procedural legislation prescribes adversarial proceedings.
 However, in administrative cases the burden of proof is reversed and lies with the public authorities whose actions or decisions are challenged.
 The courts resolve cases based on the evidence presented by the parties and have limited powers to gather evidence.

 A party has a right to lodge an appeal with the competent appellate court against any court decision on the merits if such a party believes that a decision is unlawful or unfounded.
 Further cassation appeal with the Supreme Court is limited to particular types of court decisions, and may concern only questions of law, not questions of fact.
 In relation to the challenge of courts' procedural rulings, procedural law limits the types of rulings that can be challenged.